LTUC/amman-dotnet-401d2/Curriculum/Class14/FACILITATOR.md

 ## How do I prep for today?
 Review the `lecture.md` file for an outline of the lecture

+The demo for today is rather large.
+Get through as much as you can.
+You may want to provide for them the official demo code if you don't get all the way through.
+The highlights that you should cover at minimum:

+1. Scaffolding out controllers
+2. Enable TagHelpers
+3. Adjust one of the .cshtml files to show proper enums (Courses page to show proper Technologies)
+4. Adjust the join table (Enrollments) to show both student name and course code name
+5. Layouts being brought in through `_ViewStart.cshtml` or by just being inherited independently.
+6. Data Annotations
+7. Seeding the Database

 ## What changed from yesterday?
 Building off of yesterday's demo, pick up where you left off.